Feijs/laravel-notification/README.md

 ### 3. Publishing config

+You may specify whether your project uses `Role` and `Permission` classes as defined in `Zizaco\Entrust`.
+This is on by default.
-If your models are namespaced you will have to declare this in the package configuration.
+If your project does not, or you want to use only users as observers, you need to change this in the config.

 Publish the package configuration using Artisan: